When India’s mass eye camps leave people blind

 But Dr Harishchandra Ojha, the eye specialist who monitored the state inquiry, said there was a lacuna in the guidelines when it came to the aftermath of a tragedy.
 “There is no set guideline for specific action to be taken against doctors or hospitals when infection spreads in mass eye camps,” he said.
 “In such a case, each state decides a course of action.”

-It is unsurprising, therefore, that there is no clear consensus on whom to blame, for the Muzaffarpur tragedy.
+It is unsurprising, therefore, that there is no clear consensus on whom to blame for the Muzaffarpur tragedy.

 The Indian Medical Association has backed Sahu, stating it is not a surgeon’s duty to sterilise instruments.
 But Dr Natarajan, of Aditya Jyot Eye Hospital, argued that since a surgeon heads a team, it is their responsibility to ensure that infection protocol is adhered to.
 A surgeon “can refuse to conduct a surgery if proper protocol is not followed by the hospital staff,” Natarajan said.